Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

-\end{enumerate} \end{assK} Several remarks on the above assumptions are in order.
-First we note that Assumptions (K1) and (K3) are not completely independent.
-In fact, if we suppose that $\cK\subset\bH_d\big(\alpha,L_\cK)$ with some $\alpha>d$ then Assumption~(K3) is automatically fulfilled with $\beta_\cK=\alpha/d$.
-On the other hand, all our results remain valid if $\cK\subset\bH_d\big(\alpha,L_\cK)$ with some $\alpha>0$.
-Observe also that the condition $ |\int K(t)\rd t |\geq \mathrm{k}_{1}$ of Assumption~(K2) is not restrictive at all because for kernel estimators $\int K(t)\rd t=1$.
-Therefore the first inequality in (K2) is satisfied with $\mathrm{k}_{1}=1$. \begin{remark} It is easy to check that Assumption (K1) implies Assumption~(A2) in Section~\ref{sec:uniform} and Assumption~\ref{parameter} in Section~\ref{sec:key}. \end{remark}
+Several remarks on the above assumptions are in order.
+First, we note that Assumptions \hyperlink{assK1}{(K1)} and \hyperlink {assK3}{(K3)} are not completely independent.
+In fact, if we suppose that $\cK\subset \bH_d(\alpha,L_\cK)$ with some $\alpha>d$ then Assumption \hyperlink{assK3}{(K3)} is automatically fulfilled with $\beta_\cK=\alpha/d$.
+On the other hand, all our results remain valid if $\cK\subset\bH_d(\alpha,L_\cK)$ with some $\alpha>0$.
+Observe also that the condition $ |{\int K(t)\,\rd t} |\geq\mathrm{k}_{1}$ of Assumption \hyperlink{assK2}{(K2)} is not restrictive at all because for kernel estimators $\int K(t)\,\rd t=1$.
+Therefore, the first inequality in \hyperlink{assK2}{(K2)} is satisfied with $\mathrm{k}_{1}=1$. \begin{remark} It is easy to check that Assumption \hyperlink{assK1}{(K1)} implies Assumption~\ref{assumptionA2} in Section \ref{sec:uniform} and Assumption \ref{parameter} in Section \ref{sec:key}. \end{remark}

-Now we apply Theorems~\ref{t:consec1_new} and~\ref{t_random_case} to the families of random fields given by (\ref{eq:process-ex-1}) and (\ref{eq:process-ex-2}).
-We present the results for the processes $\big\{\xi_{\phi_1[\zeta]},\zeta\in\bZ^{(1)}\big\}$ and $\big\{\xi_{\phi_2[z]},z\in\bZ^{(2)}\big\}$ in a unified way.
+Now we apply Theorems~\ref{t:consec1_new} and~\ref{t_random_case} to the families of random fields given by~(\ref{eq:process-ex-1}) and~(\ref{eq:process-ex-2}).
+We present the results for the processes $\{\xi_{\phi_1[\zeta]},\zeta\in\bZ^{(1)}\}$ and $\{\xi_{\phi_2[z]},z\in \bZ^{(2)}\}$ in a unified way.